Komal-Mandal/Deploying-Static-Website-On-AWS-S3/README.md

 ## 1️⃣ Create an S3 Bucket

-- og in to your AWS Management Console.
+- Go in to your AWS Management Console.

 - Go to S3 service.